kyma-project/btp-manager/docs/user/03-50-formatting-service-binding-secret.md

         PASSWORD: {CLIENT_SECRET}
       ```

-* Example of a binding with a customized `metadata` section and applied pre-existing formatting option for `data` with credentials as a JSON object:

-    In this example, you omit `data` from the `secretTemplate` and use the `secretKey` to format your `data` instead.
+* In a binding with a customized `metadata` section and applied pre-existing formatting option for `data` with credentials as a JSON object, you omit `data` from the `secretTemplate` and use the `secretKey` to format your `data` instead.

     * Service binding